undefinedlabs/opentelemetry-swift/README.md

 ## Installation

-This package includes multiple installable libraries.
+This package includes several libraries.
 The `OpenTelemetryApi` library includes protocols and no-op implementations that comprise the OpenTelemetry API following the [specification](https://github.com/open-telemetry/opentelemetry-specification).
-The `OpenTelemetryApi` library is the reference implementation of the API.
+The `OpenTelemetrySdk` library is the reference implementation of the API.

 Libraries that produce telemetry data should only depend on `OpenTelemetryApi`, and defer the choice of the SDK to the application developer.
 Applications may depend on `OpenTelemetrySdk` or another package that implements the API.